opengisch/QField-docs/en/prepare/gnss.rst

 These variables are commonly used as default values for fields to keep track of the quality of individual measured points.

+- `@position_source_name`
+  - The name of the device that gave location information as reported by the sensor.
+To differenciate between internal and external sensor.
+If the position is manually set, and the position is not snapped to the cursor, the source name is "manual". **In case the cursor is not snapped to the position, all other variables will be null, if you need this, use the ``gnss_`` variables instead**.
+- `@position_quality_description`
+  - A human readable and translated string for the quality as reported by the sensor.
+E.g. "Fixed RTK".
+It is only available when the crosshair is snapped to the sensor.
+  - E
+  - IE
 - `@position_coordinate`
   - A point with the coordinate in WGS84.
 Lon, Lat, Altitude as delivered by the sensor.
 It is only available when the crosshair is snapped to the sensor.
   - `x(@position_coordinate)`
+  - IE
+- `@position_horizontal_accuracy`
+  - The horizontal accuracy of the coordinate (in meters) as reported by the sensor.
+It is only available when the crosshair is snapped to the sensor.
   - IE
 - `@position_timestamp`
   - The timestamp of the position in UTC as reported by the sensor.
 It is only available when the crosshair is snapped to the sensor.